 Different products available in health food stores and online

-I am writing to see if you can help me to understand the different kinds of ashwagandha herb products.
-I am very confused.
+Q. I am writing to see if you can help me to understand the different kinds of ashwagandha herb products.
 I want to take the herb because I suffer from insomnia.
 I fall asleep straight away, then, I wake up between 3 am to 4 am unable to go asleep again.
 I am a woman living in Australia, 70 years old.
 I do not take any prescription medications.
-I suffer from macular degeneration derived from a brain tumor that was operated 2 years ago.
+I suffer from macular degeneration and high blood pressure derived from a brain tumor that was operated 2 years ago.
 I have a healthy lifestyle.

-Ashwagandha is sold as plain powder in capsules.
-It is also sold in higher potencies such as a 2 to 1 extract or 5 to 1 extract.
+A. Ashwagandha is sold as plain powder in capsules.
+It is also sold in higher potencies such as higher percentages of withanolides.
 The higher the potency, the lower dosage you would take.
 It is also sold by some companies that list the percentage of withanolides, the active ingredients.
-Some products say 1.5 % withanolides, others say 3%, and there are higher percentages.
+Some products say 1.5 % withanolides, others say 3%, and there are still higher percentages.
 Rather than being overly concerned about the different products on the market, choose one and start with lower amounts and increase the dosage to the point where it starts giving you benefits.
-Ashwagandha is not the best supplement for sleep, there are more effective ones such as melatonin, 5HTP, tryptophan, passion flower and hops.
+Ashwagandha is not the best supplement for sleep, there are more effective ones such as melatonin, 5HTP, tryptophan, passion flower, theanine and hops.

 Withania somnifera root has withanolides along with beta-sitosterol, stigmasterol, beta-sitosterol glucoside, stigmasterol glucoside, and alpha+beta glucose.
 Some of the withanolides include withaferin.